blu-pi/econ-sim/Diary.md

 Also added new opt argument to determine the performance measure of a Seller.

 Made progress on outputting data in new UI.

+Back in business...
+More UI work.
+Also worked on data handler to begin implementing individual Seller analysis.